zhongyuchen/dataprocessing/Homework/README.md

  organized by week in folders.

- - There is a detailed README.md file about the assignment in every folder.
+ - There is a detailed README.md file about the assignments in every folder.